FamilySearch/pewpew/README.md

 Changes:
 - Print a summary at the end of a try run.
 - Allow `duration`s, `percent`s and `peak_load` to be templates which can interpolate environment variables.
+- Add an `entries` expression function which allows iterating over the key/value pairs in an object.

 ### v0.4.10
 Bug fixes: